-15.15.
-The CSV/TSV Import Formatters
+15.5.
+VoltDB Import Formatters

-Besides the source of the data, which can be configured using properties in the <configuration> element of the configuration file, the import infrastructure uses formatters to interpret the incoming data and convert it for insertion into the database.
+The import infrastructure uses formatters to interpret the incoming data and convert it for insertion into the database.
 If you use the CSV or TSV formatter, you can control how the data is interpreted by setting additional properties associated with those formatters.
 For example, the following configuration for the Kafka importer includes the formatter property blank specifying that blank entries should generate an error, rather than being interpreted as null or empty values: